 - Kitchen space?

-In our van, we actually value each of the above spaces more than having a camper van toilet.
+We value each of the above spaces in our van more than having a camper van toilet.

-Or if you wanted, you could buy a bigger van and fit everything.
-But we prioritized traveling in a van that was less than 20’ long, for navigation and parking purposes.
+Or, if you wanted, you could buy a bigger van and fit everything.
+However, we prioritized traveling in a van less than 20’ long for navigation and parking purposes.

 5. Don't Have To Deal With Waste Products & Black Water

-Not having a camper van toilet means not having to live with the sweet fragrance of human waste in our tiny camper van.
+Not having a camper van toilet means not living with the sweet fragrance of human waste in our tiny camper van.

 But just as important, not having a toilet means not having to dump a toilet full of black water.
 Without a toilet, you won’t have to constantly search for a dump station or try to secretly lug your black water tank into a McDonalds/Walmart.